In this post

 As for the notifications themselves, they would need a little more work, as they are quite limited since it is only possible to view a part of the message content.
 When we try to review any message we only see a part of it, so in the end the purpose of the notification is spoiled since we have to go to the phone anyway.

 I'm not asking to see the whole mail, it would be absurd, but at least I can move around a bit more in the message and have a more or less approximate idea and see if we have to take the phone out of our pocket or not, although I understand that this may not be a problem for Fitbit but for the way the applications handle the notifications, since the same mail received in one or another application is shown in a different way.

 For example, in the case of WhatsApp, instead of the name of the application, a small icon is displayed, but in the rest of the applications, the name of the application is displayed at the top of the message.

 That is to say, there is no consistency in the way the information is represented.
 Perhaps others do not realize it and it is simply personal hobbies, but I would appreciate it if everything was correlated so as not to give the appearance of unfinished functions.

-Next we're going to enter some swampy terrain...
-Fitbit announced that their Ionic would be able to play music easily, independently and through a headset or Bluetooth speakers.
-The last two details are true, the first "depends".
-As for the headset, it should be noted that although Fitbit launched its own headset (called Fitbit Flyer) you can use this or any other headset that has Bluetooth connectivity, you are not limited to the brand's headset.
+Next we're going into swampy territory...
+Fitbit announced that its Ionic would be able to play music simply, independently and through Bluetooth headphones or speakers.
+The last two details are true, the first one "depends".
+As for the headphones, note that although Fitbit launched its own headphones (called Fitbit Flyer) you can use these or any other that have Bluetooth connectivity, you are not limited to the brand's headphones.

 But let's get down to the nitty-gritty details.
 The first is that the easiest way Fitbit had come up with was to sync your playlists from the Pandora application (a subscription music streaming application similar to Spotify).
 Here's the first pitfall, as it's a service that's not operational outside the United States.